Who can use this capability

-A System Admin and an IT Administrator can set up SAML 2 for SSO with Smartsheet
+System Admins with an IT Administrator can set up SAML for SSO with Smartsheet.

 Due to its security vulnerabilities, the SHA1 certificate algorithm has been deprecated.
-You must ensure you are no longer using an SSL certificate which is signed using SHA1
+You must ensure you’re not using an SSL certificate which is signed using SHA1.

-Smartsheet requires that the following attributes are asserted during the SAML exchange process:
+Smartsheet requires the following attributes in the SAML exchange process:

 - Persistent ID: urn:oasis:names:tc:SAML:2.0:nameid-format:persistent